natmegsweden/meeg_course_mne/tutorial_01a_preprocessing.md

 > **Question 1.2:** What are the values and the types of events in `eve` and how many events are there in total?

 Because there are several trigger channels in the data, MNE-Python automatically finds the composite channel 'STI101'.
-If you bumb into another configuration or you need other event channels you can specify which stim channel to read data from:
+If you bump into another configuration or you need other event channels you can specify which stim channel to read data from:

 ```python
 # Find only the relevant channel